knative/docs/docs/eventing/brokers/broker-types/mt-channel-based-broker/README.md

         ```

         !!! note
-            Note, that the broker class is specified via the `eventing.knative.dev/broker.class` annotation (as for all Broker types).
+            Note, that the Broker class is specified via the `eventing.knative.dev/broker.class` annotation (as for all Broker types).

     1. Apply the YAML file: